some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 The Interface Definition shall define the length of the length field.
-Length of 0, 8, 16, and 32bit are allowed.
+Length of 0, 8, 16, and 32 bits are allowed.

-If the length of the length field is set to 0 Bits, the number of elements in the array has to be fixed; thus, being an array with fixed length.
+If the length of the length field is set to 0 bits, the number of elements in the array has to be fixed; thus, being an array with fixed length.

 .. feat_req:: 🎯
     :id: feat_req_someip_255